Radiance Therapy Group

 Contracting Senior Therapist

 Rachael Ananian, LMFT, is a HAES-aligned, trauma-informed therapist with over a decade of experience supporting clients in healing their relationships with food, their bodies, and themselves.
 As a Certified Eating Disorder Specialist (CEDS) through IAEDP, Rachael has extensive experience treating eating disorders at all levels of care, including residential, PHP, and IOP.
 She works with adolescents and adults struggling with anorexia, bulimia, binge eating disorder, ARFID, and other disordered eating patterns—often in the context of trauma, anxiety, or identity-related concerns.
 Her approach is grounded in Health at Every Size and emphasizes curiosity, self-compassion, and emotional insight over rigid behavioral control.
-She integrates evidence-based tools like CBT, DBT, and Exposure Therapy while also making space for the deeper emotional and relational roots of disordered eating.
+She integrates evidence-based tools like CBT and DBT while also making space for the deeper emotional and relational roots of client concerns.

 Rachael also specializes in couples counseling and has completed all Level 2 coursework in the Gottman Method.
 She brings particular expertise in helping couples navigate parenting stress, infidelity, communication breakdowns, and sexual desire discrepancies.
 Rachael is passionate about working with LGBTQIA+ couples and strives to create an inclusive, affirming space for all relationship structures.
 Her approach is active, engaged, and deeply collaborative—she’s not the therapist who simply nods, but one who will challenge thoughtfully, offer honest feedback, and help couples move from feeling stuck to feeling connected.